-• A forward-facing child restraint sys-

-tem should be allowed to be put on the front seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of the deploying airbag could cause death or serious injury to the child.
+A forward-facing child restraint system should be allowed to be put on the front seat only when it is unavoidable.
+Always move the seat as far back as possible, because the force of a deploying airbag could cause death or serious injury to the child.